-Employee Name (Print): Empl oloyee Number: EE Job Title: Divis sion Name/#: Safety Meetings Reviewed Months Reviewed April 2020 May 2020 June 2020 July 2020 Quiz Score % Safety Meetings Road Evaluation DriveCam 9+ Events Coaching and Coun Total Time seling hours minutes (minimum of 30 minutes) minutes hours andminutes their leave from MV Transporta Operator must review and be of the control of the cont d review applicable mat attion. coached on DC events with officiency on all aspects of a licable training documents of a lica of the road evaluation.
-Ints to be attached to this record.
-Or/Supervisor, I recommend this student be release back into the or she has mastered the required standards.
-As Trainee - By signing below, I acknowledge expected of me in order to perform my ge that I'm familiar with MV Transportation's safety programs and know what's Employee Signature Date Trainer - By signing below, I acknowledge Road Evaluation. ge that this employee ha as completed all required classroom training and passed a Trainer Name (print) Date Trainer Signature
+Employee Name (Print): Emp Employee Number:

+EE Job Title: Divis ion Name/#:

+Safety Meetings Reviewed Months Reviewed April 2020 May 2020 June 2020 July 2020 Quiz Score %

+Safety Meetings hours

+Driving Evaluation (must be a minimum of 30 minutes)

+- Operator must watch videos and review applicable material for Safety Meetings which he/she has missed during their leave from MV Transportation. - Operator must review and be coached on DC events with a score of 9+. - Operator must demonstrate proficiency on all aspects of the road evaluation.

+Note: Road Evaluation and all other applicable training documents to be attached to this record.

+As a MV Transportation Professional Operator Instructor/Supervisor, I recommend this student be release back into revenue service.

+This student has NOT satisfactorily demonstrated that he or she has mastered the required standards.
+As required this student must go through the 31-60 day training curriculum.

+Trainee - By signing below, I acknowledge that I'm familiar with MV Transportation's safety programs and know what's expected of me in order to perform my job in a safe manner.
+I AM COMMITTED TO SAFETY!

+Trainer - By signing below, I acknowledge that this employee has completed all required classroom training and passed a Road Evaluation.

+Trainer Name (print)

+Trainer Signature

+MV Transportation, Inc.